arielgarmendia/arch_migration_ADRs/README.md

 2. A mix of proxy logic with the bounded microservices, and some endpoints with internal logic residing in the monolith.

+In both cases the backend could be using specific *MVC* data and operations such as *ViewBag*, *ViewModel* and/or *ViewData* structures.
+Changing all this is an essential part of the following migration process.

-### We can divide the solutions in two iterations:
+### We can divide the migration solutions in two iterations:

 1. Backend: